neilshah101/daily-practise/weekly journal/week_1/day2 /readme.md

+# Tip Calculator

+In this optional assignment you are going to ask the user for the two inputs as shown below:

+- Enter the total amount

+- Enter the tip percentage amount

+After the user has entered both inputs the application calculates the tip amount and displays it to the user.

 # Assignment 1 - Calculator

 In this assignment you are going to build a calculator.
 You are going to take three inputs from the user.